AaltoSciComp/python-for-scicomp/content/data-formats.rst

    - **Good for sharing/archival:** Yes
    - Tidy data:
        - Speed: Good
-       - Ease of use: Good
+       - Ease of use: Great
    - Array data:
        - Speed: Good
        - Ease of use: It's complicated